Common Wet Scrubber Problems & Step-by-Step Troubleshooting Guide 2026

 Cavitation occurs when the liquid pressure at the pump impeller drops below the vapor pressure, causing vapor bubbles to form and then violently collapse.
 The sound is unmistakable — like gravel being pumped through the impeller.
 Cavitation damages the impeller surface, creating pitting that reduces pumping efficiency and accelerates corrosion (because the imploding bubbles strip the passive oxide layer in SS304 pumps).

 The qeehuapump.com scrubber pump cavitation guide identifies six checks for diagnosing cavitation: confirm liquid level in the sump is above the pump suction minimum, verify suction strainer is clean, check suction piping for air leaks at flanges or valve stems, verify the pump is not oversized for the actual system resistance curve, check for vortex formation at the suction inlet (insufficient submergence), and measure NPSH available vs NPSH required.
-In PP scrubbers, the most common cavitation cause is a clogged suction strainer — sediment, packing fragments, and crystallized salt accumulate at the strainer and restrict the suction flow.
-Cleaning the strainer takes 15 minutes and restores full pump performance in most cases.
+A clogged suction strainer is one possible cause of low NPSH available, but liquid level, temperature, suction losses, air ingress, vortexing, valve position, pump selection, and impeller condition must also be checked.
+Cleaning time and restored performance depend on safe isolation, access, blockage, and pump condition.

 Mechanical Seal Failure

 The mechanical seal separates the pump shaft from the corrosive liquid.
 In acid scrubbing service, seal failure is accelerated by crystallized salt at the seal faces (which score the seal surfaces), excessive shaft runout from worn bearings, or operating the pump against a closed discharge valve (which overheats the seal).
-A seal that drips 1–2 drops per minute at startup will likely seal itself after 10–15 minutes of operation as the seal faces warm up and bed in.
-A seal that leaks continuously or sprays liquid has failed and must be replaced — continuing operation will damage the shaft and pump bearings.
+Evaluate any seal leakage against the pump and seal manufacturer’s allowable leakage and the chemical hazard.
+If leakage exceeds the approved limit, increases, sprays, or creates exposure, isolate the pump under the site procedure and inspect the seal, flush, alignment, runout, bearings, and operating point; do not rely on a fixed wait for self-sealing.

 Suction Strainer Blockage